daniel8lopes/omnia3/docs/pages/omnia3/Introduction/omnia3_deploymenttutorial.md

 - Edit /home/omnia/app/config/omnia.json, and fill in the following parameters:
     - ConnectionStrings > PostgreSQL: insert your database connection string;
     - Hostname: Platform hostname;
+    - IdentityServiceUrl: Platform hostname, prefixed with HTTP or HTTPS depending on what you are running.;
     - SMTP: A valid SMTP server configuration.
 Essential for the execution of Step 6;